 Start closing better deals faster, expanding into your customer base and holding on to customers longer (we do retention too)!

-Lead scoring is not just beneficial to your sales team.
-Instead, it is an essential process for any sales and marketing teams in that it can streamline the way that marketing pre-qualifies leads and make your sales team more efficient by following up with the right leads at the right time.
+Scoring is not just beneficial to your sales team.
+Rather, lead scoring is an important process for any sales and marketing team in that it can streamline the way that marketing pre-qualifies leads and make any sales team more efficient by following up with the right leads at the right time.

 When setting up a lead scoring system, you’ll be able to: